hashicorp/vscode-terraform/README.md

 }
 ```

-This will create diagnostics for any elements that fail validation. `terraform validate` can also be run using the setting in the command palette.
+This will create diagnostics for any elements that fail validation.
+You can also run `terraform validate` by issuing the `Terraform: validate` in the command palette.

 ### Multiple Workspaces